In this post, we’re going to review the best budgeting apps you can use in 2022.

 - Charts and graphs give a clear and organized picture of your expenses

-- Assets graph gives you a clear view of how your assets are increasing or decreasing
+- The assets graph gives you a clear view of how your assets are increasing or decreasing

 - You can set a specific category budget with an advanced budgeting feature